janelia-flyem/dvid/datatype/labelmap/ArrowShardFile.md

 ## Notes

 - The Arrow IPC data can be read by any standard Arrow library
-- The chunk index provides O(1) lookup for specific spatial coordinates
+- The separate JSON chunk index provides O(1) lookup for specific spatial coordinates
 - Multiple chunks can be efficiently accessed from a single shard file
-- The format maintains backward compatibility with standard Arrow readers (they'll just ignore the footer)
+- The chunk index JSON file is human-readable for debugging and inspection
+- Standard Arrow tools can process the .arrow files without needing to understand the indexing